 But there’s a big bridge here for regulators to jump over because once they do, then the new and untested crypto retail market would likely blossom with innovation.
 That is also the best part about it – and maybe it’s where the US can begin to make up for the lost time in the blockchain business sphere.

 We hear enough about American politics and have certainly had enough of murky at best regulations for supporting a burgeoning industry.
 A cryptocurrency ban is certainly not a solution.
-So why not just let the consumers at large drive the new market?
+So why not let the consumers drive the new market?
 To do this, we need to provide tools for retailers to crossover to crypto payments.

 Actually, companies like Squareup, BitPay and CoinPayments have already built tools for businesses to easily accept bitcoin as payment.
 So what’s left is for Congress to pass legislation removing virtual currency retail payments from the securities designation.